 Such type of assisted system is used in Honda Brio, an entry-level car.
-The system is of a little use as it just tells you how you are driving and never assists you by controlling the inlet of fuel.
+The system is of little use as it just tells you how you are driving and never assists you by controlling the inlet of fuel.

 De-facto Honda BRV ECO

 Ironically, Honda has placed neither an ECO switch nor an ECO assist system in the BRV.
-The green ECO light which you observe while the vehicle is at stand-still is just a gimmick.
+The green ECO light which you observe while the vehicle is at a stand-still is just a gimmick.
 When the RPM is at 0 the cluster shows a green light and as soon as you press the accelerator, the light switches off.
-Logically, the light should remain on at least up till 2000 RPM.
+Logically, the light should remain on at least up to 2000 RPM.